 cPanel is basically a control panel that is available in Linux based hosting accounts and the servers.
 It easily lets you manage different parts and aspects of your account which includes the file, emails hosted on your account or server and applications as well.
 The server customers use cPanel along with WHM or WebHost Manager.

 Now talking about CWP (CentOS Web Panel) there are a few things that you should be familiar with.
 Firstly it has recently begun to rank as one of the most popular control panel that is absolutely free.
 It is an alternative to the zPanel project since it got shut down.
 The user interface provided by the panel s sleek and stunning, providing the users of the panel ease in their work and joy in managing their websites with comfort and certainty.
 We here at GeekEasier like the CWP as an alternative to our first favorite, VestaCP.
-The favorite feature that we here at GeekEasier saw in CWP was its ability to perform cPanel backup restoration.
-This ability of its makes it a whole lot easier to restore the website to its full backup is created by the very famous cPanelCP.
+The favorite feature that we here at GeekEasier saw in CWP was its ability to do cPanel backup restoration.
+This ability of its makes it a lot easier to restore the website to its full backup is created by the very famous cPanelCP.

 GeekEasier brings you the complete guide with some related pictures that will step by step tell you how to make a website migrate from cPanel to CWP using full cPanel backup.
 There is also no need to download the backup to your local personal computer.
 We will be using wget and we at GeekEasier try to write the guide easy to understand so please do not hesitate to leave comments below if you got confused somewhere.
 Let us start..